-With respect to Judge Posner's grant of summary judgment on damages, the Federal Circuit reversed his "decision that Apple was not entitled to any damages for infringement of the '647 patent" on the grounds that the jury had a duty to award "damages adequate to compensate for the infringement, but in no event less than a reasonable royalty" under 35 U.S.C.
-284. "Because no less than a reasonable royalty is required, the fact finder must determine what royalty is supported by the record."
-"If a patentee's evidence fails to support its specific royalty estimate [as Judge Posner's "failure of proof" argument concluded], the fact finder is still required to determine what royalty is supported by the record."
-Finally:
+With respect to Judge Posner's grant of summary judgment on damages, the Federal Circuit reversed his "decision that Apple was not entitled to any damages for infringement of the '647 patent."18 The Federal Circuit reasoned that the jury had a duty to award "damages adequate to compensate for the infringement, but in no event less than a reasonable royalty."19 Thus, "[b]ecause no less than a reasonable royalty is required, the fact finder must determine what royalty is supported by the record."20 Consequently, "[i]f a patentee's evidence fails to support its specific royalty estimate [as Judge Posner's failure of proof argument concluded], the fact finder is still required to determine what royalty is supported by the record."21 Finally, the Federal Circuit said that

-Certainly, if the patentee's proof is weak, the court is free to award a low, perhaps nominal, royalty, as long as that royalty is supported by the record. ...
-[But] a fact finder may award no damages only when the record supports a zero royalty award. ...
-Of course, it seems unlikely that a willing licensor and willing licensee would agree to a zero royalty payment in a hypothetical negotiation, where both infringement and validity are assumed.
+Certainly, if the patentee's proof is weak, the court is free to award a low, perhaps nominal, royalty, as long as that royalty is supported by the record...
+[But] a fact finder may award no damages only when the record supports a zero royalty award....
+Of course, it seems unlikely that a willing licensor and willing licensee would agree to a zero royalty payment in a hypothetical negotiation, where both infringement and validity are assumed.22

-a.
-Judge Rader's Dissenting-in-part Opinion
+I. A. Chief Judge Rader's Opinion Dissenting in Part

-In his dissenting-in-part opinion, Judge Rader disagreed with the Federal Circuit's "affirmance of the district court's denial of Motorola's request for an injunction," saying:
+In his opinion dissenting in part, Chief Judge Randall Rader disagreed with the Federal Circuit's "affirmance of the district court's denial of Motorola's request for an injunction,"23 saying:

-Market analysts will no doubt observe that a 'hold out' (i.e., an unwilling licensee of a SEP seeking to avoid a license based on the value that the technological advance contributed to the prior art] is equally as likely and disruptive as a 'hold up' (i.e., a SEP owner demanding unjustified royalties based solely on value contributed by the standardization).
-These same complex factual questions regarding 'hold up' and 'hold out' are highly relevant to an injunction request. ...
-The record in this case shows evidence that Apple may have been a hold out. ...
-This evidence alone would create a dispute of material fact.
+Market analysts will no doubt observe that a "hold out" (i.e., an unwilling licensee of an SEP seeking to avoid a license based on the value that the technological advance contributed to the prior art) is equally as likely and disruptive as a "hold up" (i.e., an SEP owner demanding unjustified royalties based solely on value contributed by the standardization).
+These same complex factual questions regarding "hold up" and "hold out" are highly relevant to an injunction request...
+The record in this case shows evidence that Apple may have been a hold out...
+This evidence alone would create a dispute of material fact.24

-Judge Rader said, "Instead of a proper injunction analysis, the district court effectively considered Motorola's FRAND commitment as dispositive by itself."
-"In my opinion, the court should have allowed Motorola to prove that Apple was an unwilling licensee, which would strongly support its injunction request."
-He disagreed with the Federal Circuit majority's opinion that "[licensing] negotiations [between Apple and Motorola] have been ongoing," saying, "Motorola asserts otherwise-that Apple for years refused to negotiate while nevertheless infringing the '898 patent."
-He concluded, "Motorola should have had the opportunity to prove its case that Apple's alleged unwillingness to license
+Chief Judge Rader said, "[i]nstead of a proper injunction analysis, the district court effectively considered Motorola's FRAND commitment as dispositive by itself."25 He opined that "the court should have allowed Motorola to prove that Apple was an unwilling licensee, which would strongly support its